 Step 6: Put the Snowman Cut-out on the Lid

 I placed the snowman cut-out on the lid, and pressed down on it to make sure it adhered to the glue.

-Step Seven: Paint Glitter Glue Over The Snowman
+Step 7: Paint Glitter Glue Over the Snowman

 I painted a layer of glitter glue over the snowman to make it sparkle.
-The ornament dried overnight before I adding the hanger made out of jewelry nylon.
+The ornament dried overnight before I added the hanger made out of jewelry nylon.

 In the video above you can see how I have spread a layer of glitter glue over the ornament, which will give it a painted effect once it has dried.

-Step Eight: Attach The Hanger For The Ornament
+Step 8: Attach the Hanger for the Ornament

 I used jewelry nylon to attach a hanger to my snowman ornament.
-The bit of sparkle reflecting off the ornament is quite cheery around Christmas, and much easier and cheaper than having to decorate an entire tree.
-My preference is just to hang up a few hand made ornaments instead.
+The bit of sparkle reflecting off the ornament is quite cheery around Christmas, and it's much easier and cheaper than having to decorate an entire tree.
+My preference is just to hang up a few handmade ornaments instead.